siv2r/bip-frost-signing/README.md

 ### Negation of the Secret Share when Signing

-> [!NOTE]
-> In the following equations, all scalar arithmetic is understood to be modulo the group order, as specified in the [Notation](#notation) section.
+In the following equations, all scalar arithmetic is understood to be modulo the group order, as specified in the [Notation](#notation) section.

 During the signing process, the *[Sign](#signing)* algorithm might have to negate the secret share in order to produce a partial signature for an X-only threshold public key, which may be tweaked *v* times (X-only or plain).